ctcl-bregis/ctclsite-rust/config/projects/mct_1.md

 # Planning
 In 2020, this was a massive undertaking given my skillset at the time.
 All of the planning was done within LaTeX formatted documents.

+The system being used at the time for planning was "Polyoxybenzylmethylenglycolanhydride" when it was still being used as a workstation before it was eventually reconfigured as a router in September 2021.

 The Banana Pi team was greatly helpful during the planning and assembly stage of the project.

 # Hardware